I, DAUGHTER OF KONG

 I carry blackness silently as my mother carried me.

-I am the eyes that watch as others return to their own
+I am the eyes who watch as others return to their own

 Alone in this asphalt compound of exile and betrayal